22 Amazing Things to Do in Pennsylvania from Arts to Wilderness

 Visit the Office

-The hit television show “The Office” occurred in a Scranton, Pa, paper company.
-Although the company on the show was fictional, Scranton embraced being its setting, and now you can take yourself on an Office walking tour of the city.
+The hit television show “The Office” was set in a Scranton, PA, paper company.
+Although the company on the show was fictional, Scranton embraced being its fame from the show, and now you can take yourself on an Office walking tour of the city.

 Live-Action Monopoly